-- A cheaper moving provider offers either limited, or no insurance, which significantly lowers the end price, but heightens the risk of damage, lost, or theft.
+- A cheaper moving provider offers either limited, or no insurance, which significantly lowers the end price, but heightens the risk of damage, loss, or theft.

 #2.
 Trained Technicians, or Just Two Strong Arms?

-- A cheaper moving provider wouldn’t spend resources on training the staff in advance, or teaching them too handle odd items.
+- A cheaper moving provider wouldn’t spend resources on training the staff in advance or teaching them to handle odd items.

 - An averagely priced moving provider trains the movers in advance, before letting them deal with actual customers.